 When we say just starting, we mean it.

 We’re referring to a solo marketing consultant who’s just struck out on their own with no clients, no case studies or testimonials, and no identity in the marketplace.
 So from that point, we’ve got to start with some quick wins.
-If you can charge right out of the gate, that’s great, and if not we’ll consider getting ‘paid’ with a testimonial or case study.
+If you can charge right out of the gate, that’s great, and if not, we’ll consider getting ‘paid’ with a testimonial or case study.

-This is not intended to be the end-all-be-all of your offers but is instead intended to get your foot in the door and begin to build a commercial relationship with a client and a public identity in the marketplace.
+This is not intended to be the end-all-be-all of your offers but is instead designed to get your foot in the door and begin to build a commercial relationship with a client and a public identity in the marketplace.